-NOTE: Correct fit is an essential element of bicycling safety, performance and comfort.
+NOTE: Correct fit is an essential element of bicvcling safety, performance and comfort.
 Making the adjustments to your bicycle which result in correct fit for your body and riding conditions requires experience, skill and special tools.
 Always have your dealer make the adjustments on your bicycle; or, if you have the experience, skill and tools, have your dealer check your work before riding.

+it before you ride it.
 A. Standover height